hazem-hosny/2020-09-30-cms-open-data-workshop-for-theorists/README.md

 2. Please *do your work in your repository's `gh-pages` branch*, since that is what is [automatically published as a website by GitHub][github-project-pages].

-3. Once you are done, please also [let us know][email] the workshop URL.
+3. Once you are done, please also [let us know][emailcarpentry] the workshop URL.
 If this is a self-organised workshop, you should also [fill in the self-organized workshop form][self-organized-workshop-form] (if you have not already done so), so we can keep track of all workshops.
 We build the list of workshops on our websites from the data included in your